In Your Room (Depeche Mode song)

-"In Your Room" is a song by English electronic music band Depeche Mode, released on 10 January 1994 by Mute Records as the fourth and final single from their eighth studio album, Songs of Faith and Devotion (1993).
-The song was produced by Martin Gore, reaching number eight on the UK Singles Chart as well as number two in Denmark, Finland, and Sweden.
-It is the last single to feature Alan Wilder as a member before his departure in 1995.
+"In Your Room" is a song by the English electronic band Depeche Mode, released on 10 January 1994 by Mute Records as the fourth and final single from their eighth studio album, Songs of Faith and Devotion (1993).
+The song was written by Martin Gore and produced by Depeche Mode and Flood, reaching number eight on the UK Singles Chart as well as number two in Denmark, Finland, and Sweden.